28 Oct 2021

 Found: Once lived on mainland Australia, now only found in the wild in Tasmania.

-Tasmanian devil at cradle mountain sanctuary
+Tasmanian devil at Cradle Mountain sanctuary

-© WWF-Aus / Madeleine Smitham
+Tasmanian devil at Cradle Mountain sanctuary © WWF-Au / Madeleine Smitham

 © Madeleine Smitham / WWF